 Sixteen environmental organizations object to storm water runoff regulatory changes in New Jersey

 FEMA is the state’s chief partner in controlling runoff.
-The agency has spent hundreds of millions improving New Jersey watersheds, and billions on relief after storms.
+According to the Press, the agency has spent hundreds of millions improving New Jersey watersheds, and billions on storm relief.

 Some from FEMA say it is “troubling” that the proposal would not include a 2004 requirement that developers must incorporate nonstructural storm water management into their plans.
 According to the Press, these techniques include both native and natural landscaping as well as leaving buffer zones around streams.
 FEMA also recommended the state consider adding a requirement that nutrients be reduced in runoff water.

 According to the Press, the DEP did get praise from FEMA and other conservation groups for the proposal’s focus on using green infrastructure to more efficiently manage storm water.